 Everyone responds to stress the same way physiologically though not psychologically.
 Stress can trigger different old memories, wounds, and dysfunctional patterns.
 While it is important to feel and not suppress emotions that surface, blowing up is probably not how you want to spend your holidays.
 It’s tough for everyone.

 If you do not meditate, simply making time for some quiet and deep breathing.
 Even five minutes can make a positive difference.
 Why not download some beautiful meditation music or a guided visualization to do each morning?
 It is a great way to set the intention and the tone of the day.

-Depending on your schedule and your situation, getting consistent and long stretches of me-time may feel impossible.
+Depending on your schedule and your situation, getting consistent and long stretches of me-time may sound impossible.
 It’s not.
-Me-time, at any rate, does not have to be elaborate or “intrusive”.
-First drop all judgment about me-time – what will other people think of me?
-Me-time is so selfish.
-Christmas is about family.
-I don’t need any me-time.
+Me-time, at any rate, does not have to be elaborate or “intrusive” on your holidays.

 Me-time is an essential ingredient of self-care, which may sound indulgent.
 It is not.
 It is part of having healthy boundaries.
 We all know this example by now – we put the oxygen masks on ourselves first on the plane in case of emergency.
 Not because of selfish reasons but how can we help those who need our help if we are not functioning?
 On the plane, this would be your kids and family and any fellow passengers.
 In life – why wait for emergencies?